nuruldini/AMTIS/README.md

-The php code is run in Apache Netbeans.
+The php code is run in Apache Netbeans to calculate the electricity rates.